-Treatment planning and clinical use of the Densah® Burs and accessories are the responsibility of each individual clinician's judgement.

-Clinician judgement and experience should be applied in conjunction with this suggestive use protocol.
-VERSAH® strongly recommends completion of qualified postgraduate dental implant training and ADHERENCE to this IFU manual.
-VERSAH® is not responsible for incidental or consequential damages or liability relating to the use of the Densah® Burs and accessories alone or in conjunction with other products other than replacement under warranty.
+Treatment planning and clinical use of the Densah[®] Burs and accessories are the responsibility of each individual clinician.
+Surgeon preference and clinical judgment overrules the suggestive Implant System Drilling Protocol and any clinical protocol.
+VERSAH[®] strongly recommends completion of qualified postgraduate dental implant training and ADHERENCE to this IFU manual.
+VERSAH[®] is not responsible for incidental or consequential damages or liability relating to the use of the Densah[®] Burs and accessories alone or in conjunction with other products other than replacement under warranty.